marcodondo97/App-imageEffects/README.md

 Web app to customize photos and insert filters

 <h2> Introduce </h2>
-simple web application that allows you to insert a photograph and apply graphic filters to it, then you can download the mdified image.
+This is a simple web application that allows you to apply graphic filters to photographs, subsequently you can download the modified image.

 <h2> Description</h2>

-To create this web application the "canvas" tag has used to allow you to edit the image and download it.
+To create this web application I used the "canvas" tag to allow you to edit the image and downloading it.
 For more informations follow https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/filter

 <h2>&#x1F53A; Warning &#x1F53A; </h2>
-Alert the web application works only in Chrome and Firefox browser!
+Alert!
+The web application only works in Chrome and Firefox browsers!
-I have not used Modernizr to optimize browser compatibility.
+I didn't use Modernizr to optimize the browser compatibility.

 <h2> Screenshot </h2>